PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/05-Classes.md

 ### Namespaces and Scopes

-Let's start with Namespaces and scopes, as these concepts are important prerequisites for understanding classes.
+Let's start with namespaces and scopes, as these concepts are important prerequisites for understanding classes.

--   A *namespace* is a mapping from names to objects, typically implemented as a dictionary.
+-   A *namespace* is a mapping of names to objects, typically implemented as a dictionary.
 Examples include built-in names, exception names, global names of a module, and local names of a function.